 Writing and recording the song

 I wrote the lyrics over my lunch break one day, and the piano part after work.
 I did a quick demo recording and presented the song at the December Songwriter’s Meetup.
 A main critique of my song was that the holiday aspect wasn’t clear until the end of the chorus.
-I took the suggestions and revised the first chorus lyrics, and introduced a holiday-esque musical introduction with glockenspiel part.
+I took the suggestions and revised the first verse lyrics, and wrote a new holiday-esque musical introduction with glockenspiel section.
 I also took a more deliberate approach to my melody, thanks to some suggestions from my singer-songwriter friend Melanie Peterson.

 I recorded a final version, and then set to work creating a video.
 I spent about two hours at the Toronto Eaton Centre, listening to my recording on repeat and shooting footage of shoppers, interesting sale signage, and the latest big-screen TV’s at Best Buy.